Skip to content

 If you're eligible for support, staff work with you to decide how best to meet your needs.
 They give you a written care plan showing what help you’ll get and details of who to contact with any questions or problems.
 Your local authority will help you arrange services either in your own home or a care home.

-If you received post-hospital support in a residential setting, are eligible for local authority help and are able to go back home, staff will make sure support services are ready to start before you leave.
+If you received post-hospital support in a residential setting, you're eligible for local authority help and you're able to go back home, staff will make sure support services are ready to start before you leave.

 If you have eligible care needs but aren’t eligible for financial support, you must arrange your own services to meet your needs and staff must be sure you’re able to do this.